ryanalhakim27/Yahoo-Fincancial-Statement-Scraper/docs/how to use.md

 </pre>
 There are 3 session of scrape.

-### 2. Get Dataframe of Financial Statement
+### 2. Get OneState Dataframe
-There are two option in way to getting financial statement dataframe.
+There are two option in way to getting OneState Dataframe.
 You can get all 3 separated financial statement dataframe in one function using `get_alldata()` or get one statement dataframe using `get_finance_data(statement)`.
 <h4>For example:</h4>
 <pre>